Peoplecreai/People-Virtual-Agent/README.md

 # People Virtual Agent

-This project implements a simple Slack bot that uses the Google Gemini API.
-The backend is a Flask application deployed on Cloud Run and communicates with Slack through the Bolt for Python SDK.
+This project implements a simple Slack bot using Flask and Bolt for Python.
+The bot replies with `hello world` when you mention it or send a direct message.

 ## Local testing